The Query Builder is a visual queries editor. You can invoke it from the SQL Data Source Wizard.

 The Query Builder provides a toolbar with the following commands:

 |Removes the selected table or view from the query.|

 Enable check boxes for the table columns you want to include into the query result set.

-When the left outer join is selected, the relationship line displays an arrow pointing at the "right" table of the join clause.
+If you select the left outer join, the relationship line displays an arrow which points at the "right" table of the join clause.

 Specifies a custom query name (alias).

 Runs the Filter Editor where you can specify filter conditions for grouped and aggregated data.
 This option is enabled only for grouped data.

 Select All (*)

 Specifies whether to include all columns from the selected tables and/or views to the query result set, regardless of their individual settings.